The Hrsmn: Career

-1996

-On April 9, Chino XL's debut album Here to Save You All was released, it featured the first collaboration between Chino XL and Ras Kass on the track titled Riiiot!.

 1997

 On January 14, the Rhyme & Reason: Original Motion Picture Soundtrack was released, it featured the first collaboration between Ras Kass and Canibus on a track entitled Uni-4-Orm.

 1998

 Late in March a white label appeared featuring a Hrsmn track titled Abide By.
 The track featured the same lyrics as later heard in Horsementality (from Canibus's 2000 B.C.
 (Before Can-I-Bus)), and the beat was from the E-Swift produced Hip Hop Drunkies from the album Likwidation by Tha Alkaholiks.
 On September the 22nd Ras Kass's second album Rasassination was released, it featured the first collaboration between Ras Kass and Kurupt.

 1999

 In February in an interview for The Source, Kurupt stated that Dr. Dre and Daz Dillinger would be helping with production on the Hrsmn album.
 As of now the idea of Dr. Dre and Daz Dillinger handling production on a Hrsmn album has never come to fruition.
 On October 19 Pharoahe Monch's debut solo album Internal Affairs was released, it featured the first collaboration between Canibus and Pharoahe Monch.